 Nevertheless, goldenseal is often said to kill bacteria and is sometimes used to treat eye infections, diarrhea, urinary tract infections, canker sores, and vaginitis.
 A substance in goldenseal, called berberine, does kill some kinds of bacteria and fungus in test tube studies.
-But scientists don't know if goldenseal would kill any germs in people.
+But scientists do not know if goldenseal would kill any germs in people.

 Goldenseal contains a compound called berberine that kills many types of bacteria in test tubes, including the ones that cause diarrhea.
 Berberine also kills a wide range of other types of germs in test tubes, such as those that cause candida (yeast) infections and parasites such as tapeworms and Giardia.
 Berberine may also activate white blood cells, making them better at fighting infection and strengthening the immune system.

 Berberine is sometimes used as an antibiotic, although studies have not shown whether it works or not in people.
 It has been studied to treat H. pylori infection (the bacterium that causes ulcers) and infectious diarrhea.
 It is sometimes recommended to treat urinary tract infections (UTIs).
 Berberine may also be useful in heart failure.
 However, some experts think the berberine in goldenseal is not absorbed very well when it is taken by mouth.

 ANTIBIOTIC OR IMMUNE BOOSTER

 Today, goldenseal is sold to help with digestion, soothe an upset stomach, and to kill bacteria.
 It is considered a natural antibiotic and is often combined with echinacea and promoted as strengthening the immune system.
 However, only one study found that goldenseal might help boost white blood cells (a measure of the infection-fighting ability of the immune system), and the study was not well designed.

 UPPER RESPIRATORY PROBLEMS